-Respo onding Expl oring Building Integrating Earlier Later \bigcirc Earlier Later \bigcirc Earlier Middle Later Earlier Shows awareness of other people, including children Shows interest in other children Plays alongside other children, rarely interacting with them Interacts in simple ways with familiar peers as they play side by side Participates in brief episodes of cooperative play with one or two peers, especially those with whom child regularly plays Participates in extended episodes of cooperative play (including pretend play) with one or two friends Initiates sustained episodes of cooperative play (including pretend play), particularly with friends Organizes or participates in planning cooperative play activities with several peers, particularly with friends Examples Cries when hearing the sound of another child crying.
+Respo onding Expl oring Building Integrating Earlier Shows awareness of Later Shows interest in other Earlier Plays alongside Later Interacts in simple ways Earlier Participates in brief Middle N/A Participates in Later N/A Initiates sustained Earlier N/A Organizes or other people, including children children other children, rarely interacting with them with familiar peers as they play side by side episodes of cooperative play with one or two peers, especially those with whom child regularly plays extended episodes of cooperative play (including pretend play) with one or two friends episodes of cooperative play (including pretend play), particularly with friends participates in planning cooperative play activities with several peers, particularly with friends Examples Cries when hearing the sound of another child crying.
 Orients toward other children.
 Notices another child nearby.
 Moves excitedly when another child comes near.
 Reaches toward another child to gain attention.
 Smiles at another child.
 Selects a truck when other children nearby are playing with trucks.
 Explores a toy alongside another child who is also exploring.
 Reaches for a toy in the water alongside other children at the water table.
 Hands a bucket to a familiar peer sitting next to child in the sandbox.
 Offers a block to a peer building a tower next to child.
 Splashes excitedly with a peer at the water table, continuing back and forth.
 Takes a few turns trying on hats with a peer in the dramatic play area.
 Plays chase briefly outside with two peers, and then goes to play alone in sandbox.
 Plays cars with a peer for a short while.
 Builds a train track with two friends, taking turns connecting the track pieces.
 Laughs and makes funny noises or faces with a friend while singing a song together.
 Plays a game of telephone that involves having a conversation with a friend about going on a shopping trip together.
 Invites friends to build a pretend barn for toy animals and, at clean-up time, asks to save it so they can play with it tomorrow.
 Invites friends to continue playing family from the day before.
 Offers a new object for a fort that child has built with peers over several days.
 Plays restaurant with friends, showing them the signs for food to be ordered.
 Plans how to build a boat with several peers, choosing materials and negotiating tasks.
 Plays superheroes with peers, planning different characters and scenarios.
 Joins peers in planning and gathering materials needed for a nature walk, such as nets, baskets, and bags.